arc-bphc/arc-iot/arc-iot.md

 * A robot can only move one bomb at a time.
 * The robots can come in contact with the walls but should not damage it.
 * Participants should *not* dismantle their robots before the competition results are announced as the robots might need to be checked by the organizers at a later stage to ensure that the participants have not violated any of the rules.
-* In case of any dispute, the decision of the judges is final.
+* In case of any dispute, the verdict of the judges is final.

 ### Disqualification